dave-mods/post-install-config/README.md

 ![image](https://github.com/user-attachments/assets/398539d7-b294-4577-b285-6ef2458783d2)

 osTicket setup is complete.
 We have successfully set up agents along with their departments, roles, and permissions.
-As well as configured SLAs (Service Level Agreements), help topics, and users! osTicket is now setup for the next project where we will create and work different tickets using multiple agents and users.
+As well as configured SLAs (Service Level Agreements), help topics, and users. osTicket is now setup for the next project where we will create and work different tickets using multiple agents and users.